 Together, these buildings form an outstanding educational and research facility, comprising 275,000 square feet of laboratory and office space.

-The ISE department has two teaching laboratories which allow students to obtain relevant experiences in analysis and design of modern work systems and processes, and collaborative use of current ISE software tools: (1) Work Systems Simulation Laboratory (427/428 Bell Hall), which supports a number of current manufacturing and healthcare equipment such as work simulation, patient care/health systems tasks, light manufacturing cells, robotic assembly, quality inspection, 3D printing, and digital and additive manufacturing.
-(2) Collaborative Learning Laboratory (216 Bell Hall), which contains space for computer supported group work.
+The ISE department has two teaching laboratories which allow students to obtain relevant experiences in analysis and design of modern work systems and processes, and collaborative use of current ISE software tools: (1) Experiential Learning Laboratory (427/428 Bell Hall), which supports a number of current manufacturing simulations such as work simulation, light manufacturing cells, robotic assembly, quality inspection, 3D printing, and digital and additive manufacturing.
+(2) Collaborative Learning Laboratory (216 Bell Hall), which contains space for computer-supported group work.

 In surveys of our graduating seniors, interactions with faculty are consistently cited as one of the best aspects of the department.
 Undergraduate IE students at UB have access to award-winning faculty who maintain high standards in teaching and research activities in diverse expertise areas (Human Factors, Operations Research, and Production Systems).
-The Department of Industrial and Systems Engineering has 19 full-time faculty, and other affiliated or adjunct faculty, all holding Ph.D. degrees.
+The Department of Industrial and Systems Engineering has 23 full-time faculty, and other affiliated or adjunct faculty, all holding Ph.D. degrees.
 Adjunct faculty and teaching assistants teach about 2 courses per year.
 Teaching assistants also assist in grading and leading recitation sessions.
-Class sizes in IE are small (often less than 40 students) insuring personal connections between students and faculty.
+Class sizes in IE are small (often around 50 students) ensuring personal connections between students and faculty.
 In addition to teaching undergraduate courses, our faculty regularly engage undergraduate students in ongoing engineering research.

 Please visit the Department of Industrial and Systems Engineering website for additional information about our faculty.